nginx/unit-docs/source/howto/cakephp.rst

           "applications": {
               "cakephp": {
                   "type": "php",
-                  "user": ":nxt_term:`app_user <User and group values must have access to the app root directory>`", "group": "app_group",
                   "targets": {
                       "direct": {
                           "root": ":nxt_term:`/path/to/app/webroot/ <Path to the webroot/ directory; use a real path in your configuration>`"